amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 **4. Using perspective transformation to rectify binary image ("birds-eye view")**

 The code for this step is contained in the perspective_transform.py, which includes a function called `unwarp()`, which appears in lines 5 through 12 in the file `perspective_transform.py`.
 The `unwarp()` function takes a binary undistorted image as input  (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+For the actual perspective transform,  I use the OpenCV `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` to execute.
+Then, I chose the hardcode the source and destination points in the following manner:
 ```
 src = np.float32([(575,464),
                   (730,464),